scottstirling/btc-docker/README.md

 ```
 $ docker-compose up -d
-Creating network "btc-docker_local" with the default driver
+Creating network "btc-docker_bitcoind" with the default driver
 Creating btc-docker_1 ... done
 ```
 Check the process is up via the command line: